ryanatkn/gro/src/docs/log.md

 for the default.

-[Gro's dev loggers](/src/utils/log.ts) have more overhead and complexity than needed because they late-bind all of they functionality, enabling global configuration the logger classes at runtime, specifically by importing the classes `Logger` and `SystemLogger` and mutating their static properties.
+[Gro's dev loggers](/src/utils/log.ts) have more overhead and complexity than needed because they late-bind all of their functionality, enabling code to globally configure logging behavior dynamically at runtime.

+> This is great for development, but we need a more efficient logger for production,
+> and we'll want to do perf-related buildtime log statement mapping for production anyway;
+> the logger will be a small piece of that effort.

+Specifically, runtime configuration is achieved by importing the classes `Logger` and `SystemLogger` and mutating their static properties:

 ```ts
 import {Logger, LogLevel} from '@feltcoop/gro';